1950s Italian Celluloid Floor Lamp

 Manufacturer: To be determined.

-The lampshades are made in the ‘Rispal’ style, a design by the famous French designer Georges Léon Rispal in the 1950s.
+Lamps with these type of lampshades are often attributed to the famous French designer Georges Léon Rispal.
 Rispal is famous for his original creations and biomorphic forms.
+For some lampshades he used similar materials.
 These lampshades are made from some celluloid (Rhodoid).
+Later in time acrylic was used to make these lampshades.

 Links (external links open in a new window)